zerosonesfun/flarum-tldr/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) [![Latest Stable Version](https://img.shields.io/packagist/v/zerosonesfun/flarum-tldr.svg)](https://packagist.org/packages/zerosonesfun/flarum-tldr)

 A [Flarum](http://flarum.org) extension.
 A BBCode which summarizes text.
+This was made just for fun.
+It is basic, not A.I.
+The summary may or may not make sense.

 ### Installation

-Use [Bazaar](https://discuss.flarum.org/d/5151-flagrow-bazaar-the-extension-marketplace) or install manually with composer:

 ```sh
 composer require zerosonesfun/flarum-tldr